Afzal-ul Amin: Life and career

 Mohammed Afzal-ul Amin alias M.A.
-Amin was born into the Diwan family, to the notable educationist of Cuttack, Sayeed Mohammed and his wife Begum Badar un nissa Akhtar.
+Amin was born into a Dewan family, to the notable educationist of Cuttack, Sayeed Mohammed and his wife Begum Badar un nissa Akhtar.
+Amin was the grandson of the sub-judge of Calcutta High Court, Amin Suhrawardy.
 From his mother's side he was the great grandson of the famous poet and writer, Ubaidullah Al Ubaidi Suhrawardy and from his father's side he was the great grandson of the Sufi Pir Khwaja Fazal Mohammed.
+Syeda Zameerunnissa Begum, the 19th Century writer and social reformer was Amin's great grandmother.
 After finishing his schooling from Ravenshaw Collegiate School, Afzal-ul entered the field of politics where he emerged as a prominent Muslim leader in the town.
 Like his father, he too mobilized the Muslims of Odisha to join the Indian freedom struggle.
 During the 1942 Quit India movement, Amin worked in close association with Malati Choudhury and Ramadevi Choudhury, he organised various nationalist meetings at his place in Cuttack to gather support for the movement after Surajmal Shah and Bibhunendra Mishra were arrested in August 1942.

 Post independence, Amin met with the then Prime Minister of India, Jawaharlal Nehru during his Odisha visit, India's President, Zakir Husain both in Cuttack as well as in Delhi, where Husain had invited Amin for high tea at his Delhi residence.
 Amin hosted India's first education minister, Abul Kalam Azad at Jalal mansion in Cuttack.

 Afzal-ul served as the chairman of Odisha board of Wakfs (State Muslim endowment board).
 He was also one of the most prominent Muslim councilors in the Cuttack municipality then.
 He was elected as the councilor continuously for 28 long years i.e. from 1952 to 1980, winning all the elections continuously.
 He had also been elected as the Vice Chairman of Cuttack Municipality.
 Afzal-ul was a member of the Indian National Congress (Organisation).
 In 1961 he was appointed as the general secretary of Utkal Pradesh Congress Committee by Biren Mitra.
 In 1971 he ran for the Cuttack State legislative assembly elections as an MLA candidate from the Indian National Congress (O) party.
 He was later appointed as the President of Odisha Mohammadan Association.
 Amin had also served as the secretary and chairperson of various reputed colleges in Cuttack including Indira Gandhi Women's College and Imarti Devi College.